hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 same.
-However if the clock and data lines are implemented using software emulation over gpio lines or so, then technically the bus standard does allow for variations in clocking period even within a single transaction, but the above mentioned simple logic based decoding currently implemented by this program wont be able to handle such variations, if it goes beyond a small fraction.
+However if the clock and data lines are implemented using software emulation over gpio lines or so, then technically the bus standard does allow for variations in clocking period even within a single transaction, but the above mentioned simple logic (virtual time divs + markers) based decoding currently implemented by this program wont be able to handle such variations, if it goes beyond a small fraction.

 Usage